Pulp Repository Metadata Signing Keys

 versionnumber (displayed next to Create new version).
 You’ll need this for the next step.

-Section titled “Update gitlab-helmfiles”Update the gitlab-helmfiles repository with the new secret version:
+Section titled “Update ArgoCD Applications”Update the ArgoCD Applications repository with the new secret version:

-- Update the version number to the new version from the previous step in
+- Update the version number to the new Vault secret version from the previous step in

 - Upload the public key to the